 I've been writing ever since.
 For a few years, I studied screenplay writing and wrote four different screenplays (see the written work section of my webpage).
 Then, while teaching, I decided to change gears and make a contribution to middle grade readers, Molly Bell and the Wishing Well.
 And I'm sure that my storytelling days will continue on from here as well!

-Q: What are your favorite children's books?
+Q: What are your favorite middle grade books?

 Mrs. Frisby and the Rats of NIMH by Robert C. O'Brien is fantastic with its mystery and lessons of courage and sacrifice.
-There are countless ways to stretch out discussions with children about this rich tale.

 A: The first thing I would suggest is to read as many books as you can and watch a lot of movies.
 Yes, movies count!
 Somebody had to write that movie as a screenplay before it was a movie.
 But, that doesn't mean you should forget about the books.
 As you read and watch, take mental notes about what appeals to you.
 What are the parts of the story that reach in and take hold of you?
 Do you like the way the characters speak to each other?
 How does the problem of the story get resolved?
 Notice how the characters change over the course of the story, and how they have to fight their way through, making you root for them when it seems like everything is against them.
 It is also a valuable experience to understand why you don't like certain books or movies.
 Why did you find it boring or undesirable?
 Knowing what you don't want as a writer is just as important as knowing what you do want.

 The other piece of advice I would give is to start storytelling in your mind and strengthening your imagination.
 You can practice this in everyday life.
 For example, if there is a story in the news or something happened at school that seems terribly unjust or upsetting to you, consider what you would change if you could.
 How would you rewrite the ending?
 What could someone have said or done differently to change the course of events?